aliazadeh/AZCalendar/README.md

 # Usage :

-for Using AZCalendar Youd Don't need instance Object of this Class you can call function with class name 'AZCalendar
+for Using AZCalendar you Don't need instance Object of this Class you can call function with class name 'AZCalendar

 <div align="center">
  <img src="http://aliazadeh.me/AZPersianCal/img1.png" width="300" height = "auto" margin = "auto" />